mmatyas/pegasus-docs/docs/user-guide/meta-assets.md

 # Asset searching

-This page describes how Pegasus is searching for game assets, such as logo images, backgrounds or video files when you're using [collection and metadata files](meta-files.md).
+This page describes how Pegasus is searching for game assets, such as logo images, backgrounds or video files when you're using [metadata files](meta-files.md).
 Such media files can come from these sources:

-1. A manually set file in `metadata.txt`
+1. A manually set file for the game
-2. A manually set default file in `collections.txt`
+2. A manually set default file for the collections
 3. A file with a recognized name under `<directory>/media/<gamename>/`
 4. Third-party sources (eg. EmulationStation, Steam)